kidino/kidinoci/readme.md

 # Kidino's Codeigniter Base Project

-This is complete rewrite (with the same core libraries) of KidinoCI.
-I have a bit of experience building other projects and I am combining those experience in this setup.
+This is complete rewrite of my previous KidinoCI, though with the same third-party libraries.

 This is my personal base for starting a Codeigniter project.
 It is still a work-in-progress.
 You are free to use and propose changes.